 Now that that's out of the way, let's get on with the about page.

 If you want a nice, neat, tl;dr, then peep my /now page to see what I'm up to, well, now.
 Otherwise, read on.

-By day, I'm a Senior Engineering Manager at Coursera, working on the core learner platform.
+By day, I'm the Senior Director of Product Engineering @ honeycomb.io, working on empowering the product engineering teams to build experiences that delight for all things observability.
 I find joy in helping people find their own pathways into a software development career, especially given that my own path was quite indirect (more on that in a bit).
 I've spoken a couple of times about parts of this journey, and always welcome opportunities to do, especially if it can be of service of growth and development.
-I also teach Web Development Bootcamps, currently at UCLA Extension.

 Now, as for how I ended up in tech in the first place, well, here's where the "unconventional path" starts.
 I've always had a love for art and music.
 I specialized in Fine Art (Photography) in high school, before eventually deciding to major in Math and Computer Science in college.
 After about 5 semesters, I dropped both majors and enrolled in a piloting hybrid degree program that was a BS in Computer Graphics and Imaging.
 Then, I took a leave of absence when I got the opportunity to go on the road with Scratch DJ Academy as a tour liaison, stage/sound engineer, and would soak up and practice DJing with some of the dopest DJs I knew who were at Scratch.
 It was there that I got my first web developer gig, as an Assistant Webmaster.